 Neck pain or frequent tension?

-The wrong pillow is also often the cause of shoulder/neck pain
+Often, an unsuitable pillow is also the cause of shoulder/neck pain.

 There are many causes of neck pain.
-It is often caused by tension or cramps in the neck muscles, adhesions in the fascial tissue, lying or sitting incorrectly, stress or even a cold.
+It often arises due to tension or cramping in the neck muscles, adhesions in the fascia tissue, incorrect lying or sitting positions, stress, or even a cold.

-In car accidents or falls, they can also be a symptom and consequence of whiplash or vertebral fractures.
-Wear and tear processes such as osteoarthritis or disc damage (e.g. a herniated disc in the cervical spine), on the other hand, are rather rare.
+In car accidents or falls, they can also be a symptom and consequence of whiplash or vertebral fracture.
+Wear and tear processes such as osteoarthritis or disc damage (e.g., a herniated disc in the cervical spine) are relatively rare.

 Common symptoms of neck tension: